datatrail-jhu/10_dsjob/manuscript/03_website.md

 ### Posts

 We opted not to turn off the posts section of your website.
-Now, we won't specify in this course what to specifically include in this section, but we will *encourage* you to write blog posts and include them in this section.
+Now, we won't specify in this lesson what to specifically include in this section, but we will *encourage* you to write blog posts and include them in this section.
 For now, we'll delete the posts that are already in there, since they're not *your* blog posts and show you how to write blog posts in the future.

 {format: png}
 ![Posts section](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g3f121d3764_0_273)

-Navigate to `/cloud/project/content/post/getting-start`.
+Navigate to `/cloud/project/content/post/getting-started`.
 In this directory, you'll se a few files.
 One of them will be `index.md` If you were to open this file, you'd see all the contents used to write that "Getting Started" post currently on your website.

 {format: png}
 ![`getting-started.md`](https://docs.google.com/presentation/d/1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70/export/png?id=1mIrb5R60b20WdUb2wjHstb1W0fky-DUgu_rW6yP0C70&pageid=g3f121d3764_0_284)